-We use the ASQ screeners.
+During the enrollment process we use the ASQ screeners.
 The ASQ screeners are sets of valid, reliable, and age-appropriate questionnaires that are filled out by the true expert on your child-you!
 There are two screeners in the ASQ family: ASQ®-3, which looks at key areas of early development, and ASQ®:SE-2, which focuses on social-emotional development.